Doppler radio direction finding: Pseudo-Doppler

 Now consider a series of such antennas arranged around the circumference of a circle, and a switch that connects to the antennas in turn in a clockwise fashion.
-If the target signal is at the 12 o'clock position, then the phase shift will be increased when the switching is moving "forward" between the 7 and 11 o'clock positions and reduced when moving "away", between 1 and 5.
-When switching between antennas perpendicular to the line to the signal, 11 to 1 and 5 to 7, the shift will be a constant value.
+If the target signal is at the midnight position, then the phase shift will be increased when the switching is moving "forward" between the seven and eleven o'clock positions and reduced when moving "away", between one and five.
+When switching between antennas perpendicular to the line to the signal, eleven to one and five to seven, the shift will be a constant value.

-The signal from the antennas is sent into a single receiver, resulting in a series of pulses whose amplitude depends on the phase at the instant of sampling.
+The signal from the antennas is sent into a single receiver, resulting in a series of pulses, whose amplitude depends on the phase at the instant of sampling.
 That signal is then smoothed to produce a sine wave.
 That sine wave is modulated exactly as it would be in the case of a single moving antenna.
-In the case of the moving antenna, the frequency shifts because the antenna is moving through the wavefront as it passes, whereas in the pseudo-Doppler case this is accomplished by timing the samples to simulate the movement of a single antenna.
-The direction to the target transmitter can then be determined in the same fashion as the moving-antenna case, by comparing the phase of this signal to a reference signal.
+In the case of the moving antenna, the frequency shifts because the antenna is moving through the wavefront as it passes, whereas, in the Pseudo-Doppler case, this is accomplished by timing the samples to simulate the movement of a single antenna.
+The direction to the target transmitter can then be determined in the same fashion as in the moving-antenna case, by comparing the phase of this signal to a reference signal.
 In this case, the reference is the clock signal triggering the switch.

 Because it has no moving parts and can be built using simple electronics, the pseudo-Doppler technique is very popular.
-Whilst not quite as fast as to take a measurement as the huff-duff system, in modern systems the measurement is so rapid that there is little practical difference between the two concepts.
-Pseudo-Doppler has a significant advantage that the antenna system is much simpler, using monopole antennas, and if the switching system is located on the antenna, only a single wire runs back to the receiver and thus only one amplifier is required.
-Because this technique is so widely used it is often referred to simply as Doppler DF, the "pseudo" rarely being added.
+Whilst not quite as fast as measuring the HF/DF system, in modern systems, the measurement is so rapid that there is little practical difference between the two techniques.
+Pseudo-Doppler has a significant advantage in that the antenna system is much simpler, using monopole antennas, and if the switching system is located on the antenna, only a single wire runs back to the receiver, and thus only one amplifier is required.
+Because this technique is so widely used, it is often referred to simply as Doppler DF, the "Pseudo" rarely being added.

-The main disadvantage of the technique is a requirement for more signal processing.
-Because the "movement" in pseudo-Doppler proceeds in steps, the resulting signal is not smooth as it is in the case of a moving antenna.
-This results in a signal with considerable numbers of sidebands that have to be filtered out.
+The main disadvantage of the technique is the requirement for more signal processing.
+Because the "movement" in Pseudo-Doppler proceeds in steps, the resulting signal is not as smooth as it is in the case of a moving antenna.
+This results in a signal with considerable number of sidebands that have to be filtered out.
 The switching system also introduces electronic noise, further confusing the output.
 Modern signal processing can easily reduce these effects to insignificance.